bennojoy/mongo_mongod/README.md

 # defaults to mmapv1, so be explicit if you want to use WT
 mongod_storage_engine: wiredTiger

-# authentication is not managed by this role, so either disable it or send a
+# the localhost exception has changed in 3.x, so either disable the key file or send a PR :)
-# PR :)
-mongod_auth: false
+mongod_use_key: false

 # change this to a sane value
 mongod_bind_ip: 0.0.0.0